miabueno/react-intro/README.md

 #### Learning Outcomes:

+- how to extract and add components
-- How to map components
+- how to map commonents
-  - component entries retrieved from js array
+- how to use props